section-engineering-education/engineering-education/content/articles/abstractive-summarization-using-deep-learning/index.md

 All that's left to do is to perform abstractive summarization on some Wikipedia text.

 ### Performing abstractive summarization
-This last step involves taking a bunch of text, passing it through the Pegasus model, and seeing how it performs abstractive summarization on the text.
+This last step involves taking a bunch of text, passing it through the Pegasus model, and seeing how the model performs abstractive summarization on the text.

 Let's find some text that we want to summarize.
 Let's create a variable called `text` and add some text to it.